-- (i) Secretarial Standards issued by the Institute of the Company Secretaries of India. - (ii) The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("Listing Regulations"), the Company has complied with the provisions of the Regulation and circulars/ guidelines issued thereunder except in respect of matters specified below:-
+- Secretarial Standards issued by the Institute of the Company Secretaries of India. - (ii) The Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 (SEBI Listing Regulations, 2015), the Company has complied with the provisions of the Regulation except there was delay in submission of Outcome of Board meeting held on 03.06.2021 under regulation 30 read with Para A Part A of Schedule III SEBI Listing Regulations, 2015.